R-Jim/godot-auto-battler-projector/README.md

 ### 3. Battle Rule Processing (`src/battle/battle_rule_processor.gd`)

 Evaluates conditions and generates modifiers based on game context.
-All combat mechanics are defined in `battle_rules.json`.
+All combat mechanics are defined in the JSON file referenced by the project setting `[game] battle_rules_path` (defaults to `res://data/battle_rules.json`).

 ```json
 {